Tera-MIND: Tera-scale mouse brain simulation via spatial mRNA-guided diffusion

 \subsection{Model overview of Tera-MIND}

 To resolve the high-volume computational demand, we develop a novel patch-based and boundary-aware diffusion model \textbf{Tera-MIND}, designed for the scalable and seamless generation of teravoxel mouse brains (See Fig.~\ref{Fig1} (a, b)).
 Considering the spatial linkage of gene expression variability and brain morphology, we propose to modulate a 3D \textit{gene}-morph (gm) UNet using a tailored 3D \textit{\textit{gene}-\textit{gene}} (gg) block.
 By feeding the spatial gene expression array (input prompt) to the 3D-gg block, we achieve the sub-cellular control of brain morphology generation through the 3D-gm UNet, please see Fig.~\ref{Fig1} (c) for more illustrations.
 To assess the role of individual genes and their relationships within gene groups, the proposed 3D \textit{\textit{gene}-\textit{gene}} block includes a 3D self-attention layer that learns the \textit{\textit{gene}-\textit{gene}} interaction level within the native 3D spatial context.
 Following the attention architecture introduced in Diffusion Transformer (DiT)~\cite{peebles2023scalable}, we then inject learned \textit{\textit{gene}-\textit{gene}} attention representations into the 3D \textit{gene}-morph cross-attention block, eventually modulating brain morphology generation using 3D-gm UNet.
+As a result, the output of Tera-MIND is a stack of neigboring DAPI- and PolyT-stained image tiles that capture brain morphology.
 In addition to the patch-wise reconstruction path (black arrows in Fig.~\ref{Fig1} (c, d)), we further introduce a boundary-aware path (gray arrows in Fig.~\ref{Fig1} (c, d), please see also~\cite{ding2023patched}) to output center-cropped brain morphology patches.
 Specifically, the training process involves randomly cropping paired $n$-plex gene expression arrays and their corresponding morphological bioimages from training mouse brain atlas(es)~\cite{yao2023high}.
 Our patch-based approach thus enables efficient training of the Tera-MIND model on 2 $\times$ 40GB A100 GPUs.
 During inference, Tera-MIND supports the seamless generation of unseen mouse brain(s) with high fidelity, while the hardware requirement remains moderate, \textit{e.g.}, 7 days on a single DGX machine with 8$\times$ 40GB A100 GPUs.
-For model details we refer interested readers to the \hyperref[sec:Methods]{Methods} section and \href{https://github.com/CTPLab/Tera-MIND}{code repository}.
+For model details we refer interested readers to the \hyperref[sec:Methods]{STAR METHODS} section and code repository.